-- the date of the booking
+- the date of the booking;

-- the name of the hirer
+- the name of the hirer;

-- the time of pick-up
+- the time of pick-up;

-- the address of the point of pick-up
+- the address of the point of pick-up;

-- the time at which a driver was allocated to the booking
+- the time at which a driver was allocated to the booking;

-- the plate number (or other identification) of the vehicle allocated
+- the plate number (or other identification) of the vehicle allocated.

-The operator shall keep records of the particulars of all private hire vehicles operated by him/her, pursuant to section 56 (3) of the Act such details to include the following particulars, namely:-
+The operator shall keep records of the particulars of all private hire vehicles operated by him/her, pursuant to section 56 (3) of the Act such details to include the following particulars, namely:- details as to the drivers of the vehicles, and their call signs;

-- Type, Make, Model, Colour and Engine Size of Vehicles
+- Type, Make, Model, Colour and Engine Size of Vehicles;

-- the year when the vehicle was first licensed for private hire
+- the year when the vehicle was first licensed for private hire;

-- vehicle Registration Numbers
+- vehicle Registration Numbers;

-- the number of seats for passengers
+- the number of seats for passengers;

-- owners
+- Owners;

-- a copy of a current insurance certificate
+- a copy of a current insurance certificate;

-- whether a meter is fitted
+- whether a meter is fitted;

-- Private Hire Vehicle Licence number
+- Private Hire Vehicle Licence number;

-- A copy of the Private Hire Vehicle licence
+- A copy of the Private Hire Vehicle licence.